fsce1/Survivors/AC2- Problem Solving/GDD.md

 The level design should be kept simple, as complications could occur with enemy pathfinding it could get frustrating for players to be trapped in an area, unable to dodge bullets or enemies.
 The bullets/enemies "become" the environment that the player has to traverse through
 # Art Style
 I think a simple art-style would work for this game, so I chose an ASCII-based text style.
 This could be mixed with some post-processing effects such as Chromatic Aberration and Lens Distortion to give the game a "CRT Monitor" effect, like you are playing on an old computer/arcade game.
+The program playscii is a simple ascii art editor, which is free on itch.io.
+It allows you to create ASCII art, and save it as png or